Entertech/tDCS-Documents/tDCS/docs/Safety Information/Frequently Asked Questions/Optical Illusion.md

 ---

 ## Is it normal for optical illusion during use?
-There was a sudden 「flash」during use, which is most likely caused by improper operations that did not follow the instructions (such as sudden removal of the device during activation).
-This is a momentary optical illusion caused by a sudden increase or decrease of current, and it is harmless.
+If you do not follow the instructions, such as removing the headset during use, a sudden ”flash“ may occur.
+This is a momentary optical illusion caused by a sudden increase or decrease of current.
+You may be frightened, but it is harmless.